PSO-Based Optimal Coverage Path Planning for Surface Defect Inspection of 3C Components with a Robotic Line Scanner: Conclusion

 This paper proposes a systematic framework for an inspection CPP method for 3C component surfaces.
 According to this framework, a high-resolution line scanning sensor, mounted on a multi-DOF robotic manipulator, can execute surface scanning and detection precisely and flexibly, effectively addressing the line scanner viewpoint planning challenges for complex surface detection with accurate quality assessment requirements in the 3C industry.
 The developed methodology includes (1) a new hybrid region segmentation method based on the RANSAC and K-means clustering method; (2) an adaptive ROI method to define the local measurement paths; and (3) a PSO-based global optimization approach for the minimum inspection time.
 Four case studies verify the effectiveness and efficiency of this method.
 The results show it outperforms the state-of-the-art line scanning CPP method according to comparison.
 Overall, the proposed method can achieve precise and efficient surface inspection for 3C free-from components.
 It can be applied in the 3C industry and be extended to inspect other structures such as auto spare parts and industry-standard components.

-However, it should be noted that the proposed method may not provide satisfactory results when applied to workpieces with complex structures, making it less suitable for parts with intricate shapes.
+However, it should be noted that the proposed method may encounter challenges when applied to workpieces with complex structures, making it less suitable for parts with intricate shapes.
 Future research should focus on optimizing the design of the system end-effector to enhance the flexibility of the inspection framework.
-Additionally, exploring mathematical methods for optimal path planning and investigating the potential of information theory and deep learning techniques~(Zhou et al.,~\maskciteyear{jeffery_rcim2023}), such as convolutional neural networks, could further improve the effectiveness and accuracy of the segmentation method.
-More different workpieces will be used to test our method for practical industry situations.
-We can also combine our method with other testing technologies (X-ray inspection, ultrasonic testing, or acoustic emission~(Duan et al.,~\maskciteyear{anqing_ral2022})) to present a systematic quality inspection approach.
-With the development of automatic quality inspection systems, some ethical and social issues, such as job displacement, gradually emerged.
-We will build a human-centered detection system to avoid relative issues if possible.
+Additionally, exploring mathematical methods for optimal path planning and investigating the potential of information theory and deep learning techniques, such as convolutional neural networks, could further improve the effectiveness of the segmentation method.